NaNaFoNo/timelockedWallet/README.md

 - Allows the beneficiary to claim the balance when the block height is reached.
 - Does not allow the beneficiary to claim the balance before the block-height is reached.
 - Nobody but the beneficiary can claim the balance once the block height is reached.

+#### smart-claimant

+- Disburses tokens once it can claim the time-locked wallet balance

 ## Project Source Code